magarena/magarena/release/README.txt

 Mike
 ShawnieBoy

-    Format and legality changes effective as of Oct 2nd display usable proxy image when card image is missing store "cards" and "tokens" images folders in new location -> \Magarena\images.
+- update to format and legality as of Oct 2nd
+- display usable proxy image when card image is missing
+- move "cards" and "tokens" images folders to Magarena/images/cards and Magarena/images/tokens
-    Click a card image in any of the following screens to view image at original size  - tiled deck view, sample hand, mulligan, player zones. display deck sidebar in deck tiled view.
+- clicking a card image in any of the following screens to view image at original size: tiled deck view, sample hand, mulligan, and player zones
+- display deck sidebar in deck tiled view.

 - fixed the following bugs:
+  * crash when firemind json feed contains formats with no decks (issue #461)
+  * crash when attacking with face down permanents (issue #474)
+  * crash when trying to dynamically load Morph and Manifest card definitions (issue #470)
+  * crash when showing proxy image if oracle text contains hybrid mana symbol
+  * crash when MCTS is invoked before previous instance has completed (issue #479)
-    fix: sometimes on undo the log item was not removed because the log was not being repainted properly. fix missing event description for first event in repeated events, fixes #436 fix missing event description for repeated card events Disable interactive card names in message text displayed in user prompt panel. (fixes #456)
+  * undoing the log item was not removed because the log was not being repainted properly
+  * missing event description for first event in repeated events (issue #436)
+  * disable interactive card names in message text displayed in user prompt panel (issue #456)
-    fix: proxy image causes exception if oracle text contains hybrid mana symbol. fix #469: Horizontal scrollbar goes missing in deck editor.
+  * horizontal scrollbar goes missing in deck editor (issue #469)
-    Prevent NPE if firemind json feed contains formats with no decks (fixes #461). pass source from MagicCondition.accept into getNrOfPermanents and controlsPermanent, fixes #467 rename script files for Manifest and Morph to match the constants used for getCard, fixes #470 Text in user prompt is not interactive so don't color (fixes #457).
-    fix: visible stack button style not updated as toggle button is clicked tokenize card name in log message (fixes #464). tokenize card name in log messages (fixes #463). create an artificial layer for ability changing that depends on condition, fixes #447 group can/can't until EOT should affect permanents that ETB after effect resolves, fixes #443 fix Avoid Fate to use MagicSpellCardEvent as it is a spell effect and not a ETB trigger, fixes #473 fix #474 : 1.66 crashes when there's more than one card face down. fix getCardDefinition for morph spell to return morph card definition always show the human player the true face of face down spells tag 'enchanted/equipped *' as static filters and directly add the ability to the permanents, fixes #475 prevent RCHOICES from being shared across calls, to address #479 Somberwald Alpha, fix ability replace wrong card script with groovy code, 'it' in card script always refers to SN
+  * text in user prompt is not interactive so don't color (issue #457)
+  * visible stack button style not updated as toggle button is clicked
+  * card names in log messages not interactive (issue #463, #464)
+  * player able to view actual face of opponent's face down spells
+  * condition "two or fewer other lands" not applying correctly (issue #467)
+  * Manor Gargoyle does not lose indestructible when it loses defender (issue #447)
+  * Stoneshock Giant's ability should affect creatures that come into play after monstrous (issue #443)
+  * Avoid Fate can be cast without target and it remains in play (issue #473)
+  * Somberwald Alpha's first ability pumped itself instead of creature being blocked

 - added the following cards:
 Angel of Renewal, Belligerent Whiptail, Benthic Infiltrator,